-A resident's room or apartment may be searched under normal circumstances, with reasonable cause, by a University official who has received authorization from the occupying student, Associate Dean, or the Chief Operations Director or his/her designee.
+A resident's room or apartment may be searched under normal circumstances, with reasonable cause, by a University official who has received authorization from the occupying student or Associate Dean.
 The search may include, but is not limited to, opening drawers and refrigerators, examining furnishings and personal effects, and searching an adjoining bath/suite.
 In a crisis/emergency situation, other University officials may enter student rooms with no search warrant or notice given for emergencies such as:

-- Incident to and following a lawful arrest; - For and in the pursuit of a fleeing dangerous criminal suspect; - Under urgent necessity (i.e. persistent loud screaming);

-• Necessary to prevent loss of or destruction of an item to be seized;
+- Incident to and following a lawful arrest; - For and in the pursuit of a fleeing dangerous criminal suspect; - Under urgent necessity (i.e. persistent loud screaming); - Necessary to prevent loss of or destruction of an item to be seized;